HandsOnDataViz/book/docs/HandsOnDataViz.md

 Figure 10.11: In your Tableau Public online profile page, click to *View* the details of a published visualization.
 </p>

+Tip: All of your published visualizations appear under your username account profile on the [Tableau Public server](https://public.tableau.com).
+If you don’t recall your username, search the Tableau Public server for your first and last name that you entered when creating your online account.

 1. When viewing details for a published visualization in your Tableau Public online account, scroll down and click on the *Share* symbol